 1) All drivers involved must exchange their name, driver's license information, vehicle registration information and proof of insurance information.

 2) File a report as soon as possible by reporting the crash to your local district police station or calling 911.
-For crashes that occur outside of the Denver city limits, you must respond to that jurisdiction to complete the counter accident report.
+For crashes that occur outside of the Denver city limits, you must respond to that jurisdiction to complete the counter crash report.

 Visit our records page at www.denvergov.org/policerecords to order accident records or for information pertaining to an accident report.
 For an accident report case number please call the Denver Police Records Section at (720) 913-6029 anytime from 10 a.m. to 4 p.m., Monday through Friday, except for holidays.